55Honey/Acore_LevelUpReward/README.md

 Decide your mode:
 `local Config_mailText = 2` 2 is the new, lore-friendly mode which includes a counter.
 With this flag set to 2, players will get to know their rank in the mail.
 1 sends the original standard letter.

+If you add this script to an existing server, make sure to populate it's table with meaningful numbers.

 ## Player Usage:
 - Play, reach a level set in the config and be rewarded by ingame mail